 Grant had originally insisted on unconditional surrender but had agreed to talk.
 Lee worried that Grant would be inflexible, but Grant's old friend Longstreet told Lee that he believed Grant would be inclined to be reasonable.
 Lee sent a messenger across the lines to call a truce and arrange a meeting.

-It was done, but misunderstandings led to a comedy.
+It was done, but misunderstandings led to a farce.
 George Custer went to John Gordon's headquarters and demanded that the Confederate general unconditionally surrender.
 Gordon knew that Lee and Grant were already discussing surrender and that Custer was exceeding his authority; Gordon's reply was curt and negative.
 Custer was undiscouraged and demanded to speak to Gordon's corps commander, Longstreet.
 Gordon had him escorted to Longstreet.
 Longstreet took one look at Custer -- 25 years old, cocky, long blonde hair, a flashy uniform with, as one witness said, "the largest shoulder-straps of a major general I ever saw" -- and immediately found him obnoxious.
 Custer proclaimed: "In the name of General Sheridan, I demand the unconditional surrender of this army!"

-Longstreet was not noted for a quick temper, but that was too much; he blew up, telling Custer angrily that he was far out of line.
+Longstreet was not noted for a quick temper, but Custer was too much; he blew up, angrily telling the long-haired Yankee that he was far out of line.
 Custer replied that Longstreet would "be responsible for the bloodshed to follow."
 Longstreet shot back: "Go ahead and have all the bloodshed you want!"
 Custer left.